ragesh18/ragesh18/README.md

 ## Hi, I'm Ragesh.A

-🎓 Final year BCA student specializing in *Cyber Security, Ethical Hacking & Digital Forensics
+🎓 Final year BCA student specializing in *Cyber Security, Ethical Hacking & Digital Forensics*
-💻 Passionate about penetration testing, Capture the flags, and building security tools 🌱 Currently learning: Advanced offensive security techniques & Cyber defense
+💻 Passionate about *penetration testing, bug bounty hunting, and building security tools*
+🌱 Currently learning: *Advanced offensive security techniques & AI in cyber defense*
-🚀 Goal: To become a skilled ethical hacker and contribute to the *cybersecurity community
+🚀 Goal: To become a skilled *ethical hacker* and contribute to the *cybersecurity community*